 Encountering Hiroshima healed something archetypal within my psyche, and relating my Hiroshima encounters to others has touched many in a similar way.

-The AccepTTranscend Model uses the inspirational lessons of Hiroshima and its remarkable community to illustrate and support participants in finding their own way beyond suffering to acceptance and, ultimately, transcendence; a new life enriched by what has come before.
+The AccepTTranscend Model uses the inspirational lessons of Hiroshima and its remarkable community to illustrate and support participants in finding their own way beyond suffering to acceptance and, ultimately, transcendence; a new life informed and, eventually, enriched by what has come before.